aneldev/dynadux/doc/Sections.md

 };
 ```

 That's all!
-The app's store is not something special than a concatenation of Sections.
+The app´s store is nothing but a concatenation of Sections.

 ### #3 Usage of our app store